shanujaiswal/Practice_Project/Python/1) Python Notes.md

 ![Examole of built-in by default data types ](image-2.png)
 ![The Specific Data Type](image-3.png)

+1. List is a collection which is ordered and changeable.
+Allows duplicate members.
+2. Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.
+3. Set is a collection which is unordered, unchangeable\*, and unindexed.
+No duplicate members.
+4. Dictionary is a collection which is ordered\*\* and changeable.
+No duplicate members.
+   \*\* Python version 3.7, dictionaries are ordered.
+In Python 3.6 and earlier, dictionaries are unordered.

 # Type Conversion(automatically) & type casting(manual)

 Type Conversion is the automatic or manual process of changing a variable's data type, while Type Casting is the explicit (manual) conversion using functions like int(), float(), and str().